 7.2 Development of GCW Performance Indicators

-7.2.1 S Barrell recommended to the Chair and Co-Chair of GCW to lead the development of practical and measurable success indicators (SMART) for GCW, to drive the strategic development, which would be used for measuring and communicating progress, as well as a mean of communicating with the outside communities on their contribution of GCW to key initiatives, projects.
+7.2.1 S Barrell recommended to the Chair and Co-Chair of GCW to lead the development of practical and measurable success indicators (SMART) for GCW, to drive the strategic development, which would be used for measuring and communicating progress, as well as a means of communicating with the outside communities on their contribution of GCW to key initiatives, projects.

-7.2.2 S Barrell agreed to lead this efforts, and the WG Leads were asked to provide proposals for performance indicators to the Secretariat, for synthesis and further development E.g number of partners, benefits, impact: website, google analysis (how many visits, which products) [action].
+7.2.2 S Barrell agreed to lead this effort, and the WG Leads were asked to provide proposals for performance indicators to the Secretariat, for synthesis and further development, e.g. the number of partners, benefits, impact: website, Google Analytics (how many visits, which products). [action]

 Practical Indicators could be very effective to identify which activities have impact and which do not have, and will provide insight on adjustments needed to remain relevant.